 - 6. Gross weigh the remaining packages of the tare sample and keep contents of opened packages separated in case all of the items must be counted. - 7.
-Determine the Average Used Dry Tare Weight of the sample according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 8.
-Record the nominal gross weight by adding the weight of the labeled count and the average tare weight. - 9.
+Determine the Average Used Dry Tare Weight of the sample according to Section 2.3.5.
+"Tare Procedures." - 8.
+The weight of the labeled count plus the average tare weight represents the "nominal gross weight." - 9.
 Subtract the nominal gross weight from the gross weight of the individual packages and record the errors.